-To mark it, we have written a number of blogs over the years, highlighting Apna Haq’s work and services for black and minority ethnic (BME) women experiencing violence.
+To mark it, we have written a number of blogs over the years, highlighting Apna Haq’s work and services for Black and minoritised women experiencing violence.

 - Journal of Advanced Nursing, 2017: Supporting Black and Ethnic Minority Women and Girls on Issues of Domestic Violence.
 By Zlakha Ahmed.

 - Journal of Advanced Nursing, 2015: Forced marriage: What can health professionals do?
 By Zlakha Ahmed.